 38. Don’t clean fruits and vegetables under running water

-Clean fruit and vegetables all at once after shopping by soaking them in a bowl of water and a little apple cider vinegar.
+One of the best ways to conserve water is to clean fruit and vegetables all at once after shopping by soaking them in a bowl of water and a little apple cider vinegar.
 Dry the produce before storing them in the fridge.

 39. Reduce food waste